Performance charts in vSphere Client show frequent CPU usage spikes for ESXi 7.0 even when there are no virtual machines are running

 Issue/Introduction

-• when looking at Advanced Performance > View: System, you see that the spikes are caused by host/system
+• when looking at Advanced Performance > View: System, there are spikes seen that are caused by host/system

-• when looking at the esxtop CPU tab ("c"), expanding the system world ("e" > "1") and sorting by %RUN ("R"), you find next to the idle worlds ("IDLEx"), a group named IPMI on top of the list
+• when looking at the esxtop CPU tab ("c"), expanding the system world ("e" > "1") and sorting by %RUN ("R"), see this next to the idle worlds ("IDLEx"), a group named IPMI on top of the list.

 Environment